talmolab/stac-mjx/README.md

 uv venv
 source .venv/bin/activate  # On Windows: .venv\Scripts\activate
 ```
 3. Install the package with optional dependencies based on your hardware.
-CUDA 12, CUDA 13, and CPU-only configurations are supported:
+CUDA 12, CUDA 13, and CPU-only configurations are supported.
+This should take a few minutes:

 For CUDA 12.x:
 ```bash